KarchinLab/probabilistic2020/README.rst

 Probabilistic 20/20 evaluates statistical significance by employing monte carlo simulations, which incorporates observed mutation context.
 Monte carlo simulations are performed within the same gene and thus avoid building a background distribution based on other genes.
+This means that the statistical test can be applied to either all genes in the exome from exome sequencing or to a certain target set of genes from targeted sequencing.

 The Probabilistic 20/20 test has nice properties since it accounts for several factors that could effect the significance of driver genes.